robert.pichler(at)oeaw.ac.at

 Robert Pichler is a research associate in the research unit Balkan Studies.

-Robert Pichler studied history in Graz and was awarded the right to teach (venia docendi) for Southeast European history in 2017.
-He is board member of the International Association for Southeast European Anthropology (InASEA) and chair of the Center for Balkan Societies and Cultures (CSBSC).
-He was a researcher in the framework of projects at the Albert Ludwig University of Freiburg, the Georg Eckert Institute for International Textbook Research in Braunschweig, the Humboldt University of Berlin and the Karl-Franzens University of Graz.
-In 2004, he was awarded the Bruno Kreisky Prize together with Wolfgang Petritsch for the political book of the year.
-As a photographer, he works at the interface between documentary and art photography.
+Robert Pichler studied History, along with a selected combination of Philosophy, Psychology, and Art History, at the University of Graz (Karl-Franzens-Universität Graz).
+In 2017, he was awarded the venia docendi (teaching authorization) in Southeast European History.
+He deepened his expertise in historical anthropology through a postgraduate course at the Institute for Interdisciplinary Research and Further Education (Vienna, Klagenfurt, Graz) and through numerous field research stays in Albania, North Macedonia, and Kosovo.
+He is the President of the International Association for Southeast European Anthropology (InASEA) and a board member of the Center for Balkan Societies and Cultures (CSBSC).
+Additionally, he has been involved in various academic projects, including at the Albert-Ludwigs-University Freiburg, the Georg Eckert Institute for International Textbook Research in Braunschweig, Humboldt University in Berlin, and the University of Graz.
+In 2004, he was awarded the Bruno Kreisky Prize for Political Book of the Year, together with Wolfgang Petritsch, for the book Kosovo/Kosova.
+Der lange Weg zum Frieden.
+As a photographer, he works at the intersection of documentary and art photography.

 Period: 19th to 21st centuries.